-[Section 122 inserted by No. 46 of 2010 s.
+[Section 122 inserted: No. 46 of 2010 s.
 54.]

 123. Declarations

 A declaration made by the Protection Board under this Act as in force before the commencement day and in effect immediately before that day has effect on and after that day as if it were a declaration of the Minister.